Anish-Sethi-12122/py-dbms-cli/README.md

 This project is licensed under the **BSD 3-Clause License**.
 See the [LICENSE](https://github.com/Anish-Sethi-12122/py-dbms-cli/blob/main/LICENSE).

 <div align="center">
   <b>Hey! to the user of this project.
-Liked using `pydbms` ?
-Consider dropping a ⭐️ star to support a student-led open-source project and keep the updates rolling in!</b>
+Liked using `pydbms` ? <br>Consider dropping a ⭐️ star to support a student-led open-source project and keep the updates rolling in!</b>
 </div>